-Universally recognised as the greatest all-rounder in post-war cricket, Sobers was the prime target for the county circuit, when the regulations were relaxed to permit instant qualification for one overseas cricketer per county.
-Sobers signed for Notts in the winter of 1967-68 and made his first-class debut for the team in May 1968.
-He played for Notts then right through until his retirement from first-class cricket at the close of the 1974 summer.
+Universally recognised as the greatest all-rounder in post-war cricket, Garry Sobers was the prime target for the county circuit, when the regulations were relaxed to permit instant qualification for one overseas cricketer per county.
+Sobers signed for Notts in the winter of 1967-68 and made his First-Class debut for the team in May 1968.
+He played for Notts then right through until his retirement from First-Class cricket at the close of the 1974 summer.

 In 2000 the Wisden Almanack summoned 100 experts worldwide to select their individual choices of the 'Five Cricketers of the 20th Century'.
 Only one player was picked by all one hundred experts, namely Don Bradman.
 Sobers came second with 90 votes out of the hundred.
 A long way down came the third player with just 30 votes.
 Those facts surely say more than enough about the merits of Sobers.

-In 1973 he was back at the top top of the Notts batting table and second in the bowling despite that credit, which would satisfy any normal player, he was not at the peak of his form anymore.
+In 1973 he was back at the top top of the Notts batting table and second in the bowling.
+Despite that record, which would satisfy any normal player, he was not at the peak of his form anymore.
 In his final Notts year of 1974 he again headed the batting, but the weakness in his legs affected his role as a bowler.
-Sobers did hit the fastest hundred of the year v Derbyshire at Ilkeston and in his ultimate first-class game, 132* and 77 v Lancashire he was unable to bowl due to injury.
-His final career bating average for Notts of 48.89 remains the highest by anyone who hit at least 5,000 runs.
+Sobers did hit the fastest hundred of the year v Derbyshire at Ilkeston and in his final First-Class game, made 132no and 77 v Lancashire although he was unable to bowl due to injury.
+His final career batting average for Notts of 48.89 remains the highest by anyone who hit at least 5,000 runs.